-Economic sociology; international political economy; institutionalist theory; culture
+Economic and political sociology; international political economy; international organizations; globalization; nation states.

 I have published numerous chapters in edited volumes and articles in journals such as Economy and Society, Journal of European Public Policy, Review of International Political Economy, New Political Economy, Review of International Studies, and Regulation & Governance.

 I have written six books.
-Three are on American culture.
+Three are on the distinctiveness of American society even as the world is becoming ever more connected:

 Life Transitions in America (Polity Press 2014).